 Bannon Engineering provides septic system design in Vermont state-wide and in the Upper Valley area in New Hampshire.
-Mark Bannon is a class A1 Licensed Designer in Vermont and a Licensed Designer in New Hampshire.
-He is a member of the Granite State Designers and Installers Association.
-We are the leading experts in septic design in Vermont.
+Mark Bannon is a class A1 Licensed Designer in Vermont and a Licensed Designer and Evaluator in New Hampshire.
+He was selected by Governor Shumlin in 2011 and continues under Governor Scott to serve as at the Professional Engineer on the Vermont Department of Environmental Conservation Water and Wastewater Technical Committee.
+Mark is also a contributing member of the New Hampshire Granite State Designers and Installers Association.
+He is recognized as an expert in on-site water and wastewater design in New England and the Adirondacks.

 Septic systems are very common wastewater disposals systems as not all towns operate sewer treatment plants.